mykothai/software-development-methods/angular/myapp/README.md

-# Myapp
+# Simple Tic-Tac-Toe Angular App

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.7.

-## Development server
+## Run the App Locally

+Ensure NodeJS is installed

+Install Angular CLI `$ npm install -g @angular/cli`

+Run `npm install`

-Run `ng serve` for a dev server.
+Run `ng serve --watch` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding